Traumatic Brain Injuries

-People who work in the maritime industry are especially vulnerable to a traumatic brain injury due to the nature of their work and the unpredictable conditions in which they perform their duties, whether they are employed at sea or on the docks.
+People who work in the maritime industry are especially vulnerable to a traumatic brain injury due to the nature of their work.
+In the course of their duties, maritime employees face unpredictable conditions, whether they are working at sea or on the docks.

-A Traumatic Brain Injury (TBI) is defined as “an alteration in brain function, or other evidence of brain pathology, caused by an external force," by the Brain Injury Association of America (BIAA).
+A Traumatic Brain Injury (TBI) is defined by the Brain Injury Association of America (BIAA) as “an alteration in brain function, or other evidence of brain pathology, caused by an external force.”

 A TBI can lead to a reduced quality of life, physical and mental impairments, the inability to work, and in extreme cases, coma or death.

 Victims of TBI experience varying levels of recovery, but some TBI victims never fully recover.
-Even those who do recover might still be unable to resume previous activities, including employment in the maritime industry, for long periods of time, if ever.
+Even those who do recover might still be unable to resume previous activities, including employment in the maritime industry.

-The attorneys at Anderson Carey Williams & Neidzwski represent seafaring clients in a wide range of personal injury and wrongful death cases governed by maritime and admiralty law.,
+The attorneys at BoatLaw, LLP represent seafaring clients in a wide range of personal injury and wrongful death cases governed by maritime and admiralty law.

-If your TBI occurred while you were in the service of a vessel at sea, in the harbor, or even on the docks, Anderson Carey Williams & Neidzwski can help you recover general and special damages.
-We represent injured maritime workers throughout the Pacific Northwest, including the states of Washington, Oregon, Alaska, and California.
+If your TBI occurred while you were in the service of a vessel at sea, in the harbor, or even on the docks, BoatLaw, LLP can help you recover general and special damages.
+We represent injured maritime workers throughout the Pacific Northwest.

-Our offices are located in Seattle and Bellingham, WA, and in Portland, OR.
-Call us today at 1 (800) 262-8529 to schedule a free consultation to talk directly to a maritime attorney.
+Our offices are located in Seattle and Bellingham, WA; Portland, OR; and San Francisco, CA. Call us today at 1 (800) 262-8529 to schedule a free consultation and talk directly to a maritime attorney.

 Working aboard a ship or at the docks is often grueling work that strains a person’s physical abilities.
 An unexpected wave, a slippery deck, or a swinging boom all have the potential to cause a head injury.

-Not all head injuries result in TBI, but even seemingly minor injuries (such as when a person does not lose consciousness) can cause a TBI.
-Many TBI victims do not exhibit any symptoms of TBI for many days or weeks after the accident and many people are released from initial treatment without knowing they suffered a TBI.
+Not all head injuries result in TBI, but even seemingly minor injuries (such as when a head injury does not result in loss of consciousness) can cause a TBI.
+Many TBI victims do not exhibit any symptoms for days or weeks after the accident and many people are released from initial treatment without knowing they suffered a TBI.

-Certain types of accidents pose a high risk of a maritime TBI, whether on a vessel at sea or in port.
-Some of the most common causes of head injuries and TBIs that occur in the maritime industry include, but are not limited to, the following:
+Certain types of accidents pose a high risk for maritime TBI, whether on a vessel at sea or in port.
+Some of the most common causes of head injuries and TBIs that occur in the maritime industry include the following:

-Any of these accidents may occur in the face paced maritime industry.
-Some incidents involve human error (negligence); others involve faulty equipment (unseaworthiness).
-Head injuries are always serious, because of their potential impact on the brain.
-Traumatic Brain Injuries require immediate medical attention and diligent follow-up care.
+Any of these accidents could occur in the fast-paced maritime industry.
+Some incidents involve human error, others involve faulty equipment.
+Both may indicate employer or vessel owner liability.
+Head injuries are always serious because of their potential impact on the brain.
+TBIs require immediate medical attention and diligent follow-up care.

-Contact an experienced maritime attorney at Anderson Carey Williams & Neidzwski to determine if negligence or vessel "unseaworthiness" caused or contributed to your injury.
+Contact an experienced maritime attorney at BoatLaw, LLP to determine if negligence or vessel unseaworthiness caused or contributed to your injury.
 We can help you get the treatment you need.